 Make Things Easier and Safer

 Taking medicines safely will eliminate one of the common reasons older adults end up in the emergency room.
-Medication management will help keep you safe.
-It will also make your life a little easier by having all your daily pills divvied up ahead of time.
+Medication management will help keep you safe, and it will make your life a little easier by having all your daily pills divvied up ahead of time.